 Cook times vary by oven but typically the fish takes 18 minutes at 375 degrees.
 I begin checking the fish beginning at 15 minutes.
 The internal temperature of the fish should be 145 F degrees.

 🥗What to Serve with Baked Mahi Mahi

-This recipe is perfectly paired with our feta and lemon roasted potatoes and garlic green beans.
-In the summer pair mahi-mahi with our parmesan zucchini and summer squash or gluten-free corn casserole.
+This recipe is perfectly paired with our feta and lemon roasted potatoes and fresh green beans in garlic.
+In the summer pair mahi-mahi with our parmesan baked zucchini and summer squash or gluten-free corn casserole.